Sunday, 27 August 2023

 Question: How to Resolve Merge Conflicts in Git

-Step 1: The easiest way to resolve a conflicted file is to open it and make any necessary changes.
+Answer: Step 1: The easiest way to resolve a conflicted file is to open it and make the necessary changes.

-Step 2: After editing the file, we can use the git add a command to stage the new merged content.
+Step 2: After editing the file, use the git add command to stage the resolved content.

-Step 3: The final step is to create a new commit with the help of the git commit command.
+Step 3: The final step is to create a new commit with the git commit command.

-Step 4: Git will create a new merge commit to finalize the merge.
+Step 4: Git creates a merge commit to finalize the merge when a merge requires a merge commit.

 1. git log --merge

-The git log --merge command helps to produce the list of commits that are causing the conflict.
+The git log --merge command helps identify commits that are relevant to the merge conflict.

 2. git diff

-The git diff command helps to identify the differences between the states repositories or files.
+The git diff command helps identify differences between repository states or files.

 3. git checkout

-The git checkout command is used to undo the changes made to the file, or for changing branches.
+The git checkout command can be used to restore changes to files or switch branches.

 4. git reset --mixed